Louisiana Bicycle Accident Attorneys

 The Risks Cyclists Face in Louisiana

-In 2014, the National Highway Traffic Safety Administration (NHTSA) reported 726 fatalities in bicyclists who were involved in an accident with a motor vehicle.
+In 2014, the National Highway Traffic Safety Administration (NHTSA) reported 726 fatalities of bicyclists who were involved in an accident with a motor vehicle.
 This is nearly twice the number of plane accident fatalities that was reported in that same year.
 Additionally, federal statistics show that Louisiana has the second highest annual average of bicycle fatalities, making it the second deadliest state in which to ride a bicycle.

 More alarming statistics help illustrate the danger in cycling on roads designed for motorists: